Pessimism Vs. Optimism: How Mindset Impacts Wellbeing

 Develop a more mindful mindset: Mindfulness is the practice of being present, alert, and in the moment.
 It is a great way to focus on the important things in the moment and not worry about the future or things beyond your control.
 If you’re living completely in the present, it is less likely to think about the negative experiences of your past or worry about future events.
 This lets you be more content with the present and less weighed down by anxiety and regrets.

 Do your best to practice gratitude.
 It is described as a feeling of appreciation for what is significant in your life.
 A study showed that those who were required to keep a gratitude journal had higher optimism and determination.
-If you’re trying to cultivate a more positive outlook, you should set aside an hour or so each day to record your favorite things.
+If you’re trying to cultivate a more positive outlook, you should set aside an hour or so each day to record your favourite things.

 Note your positive thoughts.
 Studies have shown that as easy as noting positive emotions can boost your confidence.
 A study showed that writing with an emphasis on positive emotions can lead to less mental stress and improved mental well-being.